tanhuy998/context-js/README.md

 }
 ```

-then Context.JS explains the related decorators to Express app how to map the routes as following.
+then Context-JS explains the related decorators to Express app how to map the routes as following.

 ```js